mit-rss/wall_follower/README.md

 - Use [screen](https://kb.iu.edu/d/acuy) to open layered windows in terminal and navigate through them with key commands.
 - Use ```ssh``` with the ```-X``` flag to enable X11 forwarding.
 With this flag you can launch graphical programs in the ```ssh``` client and have them displayed on your local machine.
 For example you could run ```xterm &``` to get a new terminal window.

+Since you will likely be SSHing into your car quite a lot, we suggest adding a bash alias (by adding to your ~/.bashrc) to facilitate this.
+We have already added these to the VMs!

+    # rc ~= "remote car" - ssh into your car with 4 letters
+    # usage example: rc 74
+    function rc()  { sshpass -p racecar@mit ssh racecar@192.168.0.$@; }

+    # mr ~= "mount remote" - run from your host machine to mount the file system of the racecar locally
+    # this can be very convenient for editing files on your racecar locally using your favorite editor
+    # usage example: mr 74 ~/remote/racecar (the ~/remote/racecar path should be an existing directory)
+    function mr()  { sshfs racecar@192.168.0.$1:/home/racecar $2 -o ssh_command='sshpass -p racecar@mit ssh'; }

+    # bonus: this allows you to easily ssh into your vm from your host machine.
+The VM IP address
+    # usually does not change, so you can just hard code that in your bashrc.
+    vm() { sshpass -p racecar@mit ssh racecar@[your VM's ip address]; }

+**NOTE:** in the above aliases, we use sshpass.
+You should probably not use sshpass in your real life, since it has obvious security drawbacks.
+We use it here because the passwords are not really a secret.

 ### Manual Navigation

 When you are ready, disconnect the power adapters to the energizer and motors and plug the motors in.